 If an employer is a ‘National System Employer’, then they are required to comply with the rules set out in the Fair Work Act.
 A National System Employer includes:

-- local government employers in Tasmania;
+- private enterprise and local government employers in Tasmania;

 - the Commonwealth and Commonwealth authorities;